Air Training Command

 The Air Training Command (ATC) is a former United States Air Force (USAF) Major Command designation.
 It was headquartered at Randolph Air Force Base, Texas, but was initially formed at Barksdale Air Force Base, Louisiana.
 It was re-designated as Air Education and Training Command (AETC) following a merger with Air University (AU) on 1 July 1993.

 ATC was organized on 1 July 1946 as a re-designation of Army Air Forces Training Command (AAFTC) as part of the re-organization of the United States Army Air Forces (USAAF) after World War II.

 For nearly 50 years, ATC was the primary training organization of the United States Air Force from its inception as an independent service in September 1947.
 It provided pilot and aircrew training; technical training, and enlisted and officer basic training.

-At the end of the Cold War, it was merged with Air University (AU) in July 1993 as part of a major top-to-bottom reorganization of the USAF.
-Personnel, equipment and resources of both organizations were re-designated as Air Education and Training Command (AETC), which assumed the mission of both organizations, but retained AU as a subordinate organization within AETC.
+At the end of the Cold War, it was merged with AU in July 1993 as part of a major top-to-bottom reorganization of the USAF.
+Personnel, equipment and resources of both organizations were re-designated as AETC, which assumed the mission of both organizations, but retained AU as a subordinate organization within AETC.